 |Item Type:||USQ Project|

-|Additional Information:||Access to this project permanently restricted at author's request (10/11/2010).|
+|Additional Information (displayed to public):||Access to this project permanently restricted at author's request (10/11/2010).|

 |Uncontrolled Keywords:||iron ore processing facility; plant production capacity; Pilbara Iron; conveyor system|

 |Fields of Research (FoR):||09 Engineering > 0914 Resources Engineering and Extractive Metallurgy > 091404 Mineral Processing/Beneficiation|